 Hours of operation

-Our hours of operation are 8:00am-4:30pm Mon-Fri: We are closed during lunch every day from 12-1pm.
+Our hours of operation are 8:30am-4:30pm Mon-Fri: We are closed during lunch every day from 12-1pm.
 If you call during lunch or outside normal business hours, our phones will roll over to an answering service that can take a message from you if you need to speak to the doctor on call.
-Standard business, such as making or changing or cancelling an appointment, making a payment, or billing questions, must be handled by a staff member during normal business hours.
+Standard business, such as making or changing or cancelling an appointment, requesting a prescription refill, making a payment, or billing questions, must be handled by a staff member during normal business hours.

 Do you take insurance?